hbr/alba-lang-description/docs/types_inductive.md

 generated induction principle.
 However it is very tedious to write such proofs.
 E.g. the expression `{n: 0 + n = n}` occurs very often.
-Furthermore none of the premises of the induction law needs an explicit proof because all is done be pure symbolic evaluation of terms as explained above.
+Furthermore none of the premises of the induction law needs an explicit proof because all is done by pure symbolic evaluation of terms as explained above.

 All the steps above are just a mechanical application of the induction principle.
 Fortunately the Albatross compiler can do all the tedious work for